 Delivering high-quality software depends on a multitude of factors, such as project methodology (waterfall, hybrid, agile), software complexity, the level of technical debt, the number of interfaces, and much more.
 The number of variables at play should not be underestimated.
 Moreover, survival in the marketplace demands continuous evolution – both in our perspectives and in our measuring sticks.

 We’ve come up with 8 software testing KPIs that you should add to your quality scorecard.
 Start tracking them today to mitigate release risk, improve quality and evaluate your success.

 Defect Detection Effectiveness (DDE, AKA Defect Detection Percentage)

-Here’s a simple illustration: assume 95 defects were found during your regression testing cycle on that last monthly SAP Service Pack and 25 defects were logged after the release.
-The DDE would be calculated as 95 divided by (95 + 25) = 79%.
+Let’s assume 95 defects were found during your regression testing cycle on the last monthly SAP Service Pack, and 25 defects were logged after the release.
+The DDE would be 79%, calculated as 95 divided by (95 + 25).

 System-Wide Defects (SWD)

 Do you ever encounter multiple defects associated with the same objects?
 Sure, you do; it’s a common phenomenon during test management.
 It is often behind a sudden, extensive uptick in the number of bugs reported in a UAT cycle.

 So, what are your options to manage this inevitable “defect inflation”?